Ylianst/MeshCentral/docs/docs/install/index.md

 sudo setcap cap_net_bind_service=+ep /home/ec2-user/.nvm/versions/node/v8.11.3/bin/node
 ```

-We first locate the node binary, using “whereis node”, we then use the “setcap” command to add permissions to node.
+We first locate the node binary, using `whereis node`, we then use the `setcap` command to add permissions to node.
 Note that we take the path given by whereis and place it in the setcap command.
-The “setcap” command will set permissions allowing node to use ports 1024 and below.
+The `setcap` command will set permissions allowing node to use ports 1024 and below.
 This permission may be lost when updating the Linux kernel, so this command may need to be applied again in some case.

 #### Installing MeshCentral